donydony/jungle-rails/README.md

 ## Stripe Testing

+To obtain Stripe keys, register for a Stripe account and find your own publishable and secret keys on your profile (for dev section).

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

 More information in their docs: <https://stripe.com/docs/testing#cards>